 What About A Guide To See The Sticky Waterfalls?

 You can take a private guide with Get Your Guide that combines the wonderful Doi Suthep Temple with a trip to the Sticky waterfall.
-They are the only company we would recommend due to their local guides, small groups and local expertise.
+They are the only company we have used and would recommend because of their local guides, small groups and local expertise.

 It is a full day trip taking 8 hours so I think the price is very reasonable.
 It would mean that you don’t have to worry about arranging transportation, as they pick you up in an air-conditioned minivan from your hotel.